bpp/bpp-manual/bpp-4-manual.md

 specified) tree with a fixed (delimited) number of species/populations as described in ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645).
-Analysis A10 delimits the number of species and infers biogeographical parameters using a fixed species tree (guide tree) as described in [@Yang2010].
-Analysis A01 infers the species tree and biogeographical parameters using a fixed number of species (delimitation) as described in [@Rannala2017].
-Analysis A11 jointly infers the species tree, species delimitation and biogeographical parameters as described in [@Yang2014a].
-Under Model A00 it is also possible to include a model of either instantaneous introgression or ongoing gene flow -- examples of such analyses are given in [Introgression Models](#introgression-models).
+Analysis A10 delimits the number of species and infers biogeographical parameters using a fixed species tree (guide tree) as described in [Yang and Rannala 2010](https://doi.org/10.1073/pnas.0913022107).
+Analysis A01 infers the species tree and biogeographical parameters using a fixed number of species (delimitation) as described in [Rannala and Yang 2017](https://doi.org/10.1093/sysbio/syw119).
+Analysis A11 jointly infers the species tree, species delimitation and biogeographical parameters as described in [Yang and Rannala 2014](https://doi.org/10.1093/molbev/msu279).
+Under Model A00 it is also possible to include a model of either instantaneous introgression or ongoing gene flow -- examples of such analyses are given in [Introgression and Migration Models](#introgression-and-migration-models).
 For each of these 4 major types of analyses the control file specifications will differ as well as the form of output printed to the screen and output files.
 Therefore, we will include two subsections in our discussion of each analysis method: input and output.
 Here we only consider the control file variables specific to the methods of analysis under consideration.
-For a general discussion of other control file variables see the example control file discussed in section [4.4](#ctrlfile){reference-type="ref" reference="ctrlfile"}.
+For a general discussion of other control file variables see the example control file discussed in [Control File](#control-file).
 Note that for most analyses the output printed to screen during the run and that printed to the specified output file will be identical.